When to Use Standard, Anti-Walk, and Anti-Rotation Pins

 Anti-Walk Hammer/Trigger Pins

-Short Story: There is no harm in using anti-walk pins; they are highly recommended for drop-in triggers.
+Short Story: Generally, there is no harm in using anti-walk pins; they are highly recommended for drop-in triggers.

 Image Credit: Wilson Combat